CMU-Perceptual-Computing-Lab/openpose/doc/modules/python_module.md

 params["num_gpu_start"] = 0
 # If GPU version is built, and multiple GPUs are available, set the ID here
 params["disable_blending"] = False
+# Ensure you point to the correct path where models are located
 params["default_model_folder"] = "/home/user/openpose/models"
 # Construct OpenPose object allocates GPU memory
 openpose = OpenPose(params)